 POI #8 Francis Peak/View of Morgan 41.027563°, -111.838032°

 (CLICK HERE) For a photo of the GPS Points of Interest to take with you.
-For instructions on how to download this photo to an electronic device go to “How to Download Maps to a Device or to Print on Paper” listed below.
+For instructions on how to download this photo to an electronic device, go to “How to Download Maps and Photos to a Phone or Tablet or to Print on Paper,” listed below.

-Waypoint Maps correspond with the GPS Points of Interst above and the Waypoint Information listed below.
+Digital Waypoint Maps correspond with the GPS Points of Interest above and the Waypoint Information listed below.
+These are Real-Time Photos of the trail and contain a Latitude/Longitude Grid.
 Study them before you go.
-They help you know what to do at each waypoint.
-These maps can be downloaded to a device as a picture or printed from your computer.
-Instructions on how to do this are detailed below under ,“How to Download Maps to a Device or Print on Paper.”
-(Additional types of maps can be found below under “Maps”.)
+This will help you understand the trail route before you go.
+A good GPS is an important device to have when you are ATVing.
+(You cannot always rely on a cell phone for these coordinates as you don’t always have service.)
+You can check the Lat/Long coordinates on your GPS and use them to find exactly where you are on the digital Waypoint Maps provided for this trail.
+These digital maps can be downloaded to a phone or tablet as a picture (you don’t need cell service to look up a picture) or printed from your computer on a piece of paper.
+Instructions on how to do this are detailed below under “How to Download Digital Maps and Photos to a Phone or Tablet or Print on Paper.”
+(Additional types of maps can be found below under “Maps.”)

 (Click on Icon or Map Title to See Map)